 OTHER SUBSTANCES

-In addition to vitamins and minerals with antioxidant properties, there are enzymes that perform the same function.
+In addition to vitamins and minerals with antioxidant properties, there are enzymes that perform this same function.
 These enzymes also depend on the presence of certain nutrients, such as iron (in the case of catalase), or copper, zinc and manganese (in the case of superoxide dismutase).
-The supply of these minerals through a properly balanced diet contributes to adequate antioxidant activity.
+The supply of these minerals through a correctly balanced diet thus contributes to adequate antioxidant activity.

 READ RELATED ARTICLES